 - New address

-Best Practices on Using Google Voice
+Best practices for using Google Voice

 While Google Voice is incredibly easy to implement and use, there are a few strategies you can try to optimize Google Voice as a business phone system.
 Check out some of the best practices below: